Sterrhines (Sterrhinae) are a sub-family of the Geometer Moths (Geometridae) with some 2,800 described species.

 Blood-vein – 2008 (FR)

-The Blood-vein (Timandra comae) is easily recognized by the pink-red or sometimes brownish-red line that runs from the tip of the wing over the cream-coloured front wing to the inner edge.
-The trailing edge of the rear wing also has a thin rose-red line or a fuzzy strip, but some specimens lack that colour.
-There is still a thin grey line under the wider coloured middle band.
-Furthermore, the Blood-vein has a distinct black point near the leading edge of the wings.
+The Blood-vein (Timandra comae) is easily recognized by the pink-red or sometimes a brownish-red line that runs from the apex over the cream-colored forewing to the dorsum.
+The dorsum of the hindwing also has a thin rose-red line or a fuzzy strip, but some specimens lack that color.
+There is still a thin grey line under the wider colored median band.
+Furthermore, the Blood-vein has a distinct black point near the costa.
 He flies in usually three generations from May to October and the wingspan is 30-46mm.
 Host plant: Common Sorrel and Knotgrass.
 Dutch name: Lieveling.
 Frisian name: Readrânespanner.